tikv/website/content/docs/4.0/tasks/configure/grpc.md

 + Default value: `1024`
 + Minimum value: `1`

+### `grpc-memory-pool-quota`

++ Limit the memory size that can be used by gRPC
++ Default: `"32G"`
++ Limit the memory in case OOM is observed.
+Note that limit the usage can lead to potential stall

 ### `server.grpc-raft-conn-num`

 + The maximum number of links among TiKV nodes for Raft communication